-‘DanMachi’ Season 2 Release Date Confirmed: ‘Is It Wrong to Try to Pick Up Girls in a Dungeon?
+‘DanMachi’ Season 2 Release Date Confirmed: ‘Is It Wrong To Try To Pick Up Girls In A Dungeon?
 Sword Oratoria’ Trailer Video Shows Anime Side Story Based On Light Novel

 The Is It Wrong to Try to Pick Up Girls in a Dungeon?
 Season 2 release date has finally been announced along with a trailer video!
 That’s the good news, but the bad news (sort of) is that it’s not quite what many English fans of Japanese anime were expecting.
 Instead of being a direct sequel to Dungeon ni Deai wo Motomeru no wa Machigatteiru Darou ka – or DanMachi for short – the second season will be a side story prequel called Is It Wrong to Try to Pick Up Girls in a Dungeon?
 Sword Oratoria.

-Yes, that means DanMachi Season 2 will be focused on what Bell Cranel’s “girlfriend”, Aiz Wallenstein, has been up to ever since their fateful first encounter with the rampaging Minotaur.
+Yes, that means DanMachi Season 2 will be focused on what Bell Cranel’s “girlfriend,” Aiz Wallenstein, has been up to ever since their fateful first encounter with the rampaging Minotaur.
 DanMachi manga readers may be disappointed that Bell and Hestia won’t be the main characters but it still should be a good dungeon romp.

 Is It Wrong to Try to Pick Up Girls in a Dungeon?
 Season 2 Release Date

 The DanMachi trailer video was launched alongside a major update to the portal website.
-The official announcement from the DanMachi website says that the next season will be directed by Yōhei Suzuki and the new anime series is “scheduled to start broadcasting in April 2017” in Japan.
+The official announcement from the DanMachi website says that the next season will be directed by Yohei Suzuki and the new anime series is “scheduled to start broadcasting in April 2017” in Japan.
 No details have been provided for a U.S. release date or whether CrunchyRoll will simulcast the series for English audiences.

-The Sword Oratoria light novels were written by Fujino Ōmori and illustrated by Kiyotaka Haimura.
+The Sword Oratoria light novels were written by Fujino Omori and illustrated by Kiyotaka Haimura.
 Yen Press publishes an English translation of the DanMachi light novels under the title Is It Wrong to Try to Pick Up Girls in a Dungeon?
 On the Side: Sword Oratoria.

 DanMachi OVA Released Already In Blu-Ray Box Set